wan-develop/get-clicked-position-py/README.md

 ## How to use this class

- > This class is easy to use, you just need to specify list of positions you want to use
+ > This class is easy to use, you just need to specify the list of positions name you want to use

  ### Import
  ```